reuk/wayverb/docs_source/conclusion.md

 physical realism of wave-modelling, and the computational performance of geometric simulation.
-This technique is not used by any other publicly available simulation package, so it was thought that a program implementing both models would be both faster, and produce higher-quality results than competing programs.
+This technique is not used by any other publicly available simulation package, so it was thought that a program implementing both models would be both faster, and produce higher-quality results, than competing programs.
 To further improve performance, the simulation would be implemented to run in parallel on graphics hardware.
 The program would be free and open-source, with a graphical interface, to ensure accessibility and